Weight Lifting Routines, Intermediates, More Advanced

-Here are good weight lifting routines for intermediates.
+Here are good weight lifting routines for intermediates or more advanced.
 If you are a beginner, please see our weightlifting routines for beginners.
 (Its page link awaits you near the bottom of this page.
 It's fine for you to read this page, but please do not begin training at this level.)

 That would be like building a house on sand: why risk collapse?